OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

   - Skip step 10
   - IMPORTANT step 8: Download the security resources by clicking on **"Download these resources as a tar.gz"** and archive for future use.
-  - When group is ready, you get a similar page:
+  - When the group is ready, you get a similar page:

 |image-console-create-group-2|